andrewpaster/bach-lstm/README.md

 # Ideas for Further Development
 * vary the sequence length for training.
 Currently the sequence length is 50
-* try smaller batch size, which is currently 32, and/or more epochs
+* try different batch sizes and more epochs
 * transpose all training sets into the same starting key
 * create a major model and a minor model for different fugues